itsjohnreid/pokegold/README.md

 - Ghost is Special
 - Dark is Physical
 - Added Move Reminder in Move Deleter's house
-- Indigo Plateau mart sells rare candies
+- Indigo Plateau mart sells rare candies and PP ups
 - No password needed for clock reset

 ## Bug Fixes